This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Artificial Intelligence (AI)

-The government’s focus on AI, creates opportunities for collaboration between U.S. and Israeli advanced AI companies, especially in the field of defense, where we see a significant increase in analytics development and Artificial Design Intelligence.
+The development of Israeli AI creates opportunities for collaboration between U.S. and Israeli advanced AI companies, especially in the field of defense, where there has been a significant increase in analytics development and Artificial Design Intelligence.

 Opportunities

 Growth in the ICT market will rely on a combination of new services and networks.
-Over the next years, most of the growth in the Israeli telecom market will arise from mobile broadband, VoIP, and pay-tv.
-As the ability to offer multiplayer services becomes more important in the Israeli market, operators look for mergers or partnerships that will allow them to expand their product range.
+Over the coming years, most of the growth in the Israeli telecom and audiovisual market will arise from mobile and pay-tv.
+Smartphone adoption is estimated to grow by 85% by 2025.
+Furthermore, the growing population of adults in the country is increasingly using smartphones which will increase spur the demand for additional ICT products and services.

-Issues such as network management, providing support for new applications and creating innovative ways to better monetize subscribers and decrease operating expenses are becoming critically important.
-These challenges provide substantial opportunities for U.S. companies interested in expanding in Israel’s telecom sector.
+The growing demand of cloud technology is critical to the enhancement of the ICT sector in Israel.
+Issues such as network management, providing support for new applications and creating innovative ways to better monetize subscribers and decrease operating expenses are becoming critically important in all sectors.
+These challenges provide substantial opportunities for U.S. companies interested in expanding in Israel’s ICT sector.

 Resources